Shape-Constrained Regression using Sum of Squares Polynomials: Applications of Shape-Constrained Regression to Economics, Real-Time Optimization, and Optimal Transport

 \subsubsection{An Application to Real-Time Inventory Management Contract Negotiation}

 In a single-product inventory with a finite-time horizon, the state of the inventory at time $t=1,2,\ldots,T$ is specified by the amount $x_t \in \mathbb{R}$ of product in the inventory at the beginning of period $t$.
-During the period, the inventory manager (or ``retailer'') orders $q_t \geq 0$ units of product from the supplier (we assume it arrives immediately) and satisfies external demand for $d_t \geq 0$ units of the product.
+During the period, the retailer orders $q_t \geq 0$ units of product from the supplier (we assume it arrives immediately) and satisfies external demand for $d_t \geq 0$ units of the product.
 Thus, the state equation of the inventory is given by $x_{t+1}=x_t+q_t-d_t$.
 We assume $x_1=0$ and allow for $x_t \leq 0$ (backlogged demand).
 We further enforce a minimum amount $L$ that the retailer needs to buy, i.e., $\sum_{t=1}^T q_t \geq L$.
 The retailer wishes to minimize the overall inventory management cost.
-To this effect, we let $h,p,c,s \geq 0$ with $h+p \geq s$ be the respective costs\footnote{For simplicity, these quantities do not vary with $t$.
-Our results do not change if they do.} per period and per unit, of storing the product, backlogged demand, replenishing the inventory, and salvaging the product \cite{ben2009robust}.
+To this effect, we let $h,p,c,s \geq 0$ with $h+p \geq s$ be the respective costs per period and per unit, of storing the product, backlogged demand, replenishing the inventory, and salvaging the product \cite{ben2009robust}.
 Following \cite{ben2005retailer}, we further assume that the supplier and retailer agree on a \emph{flexible commitment contract}: at time $t=0$, the retailer must commit to projected future orders, $w_t \in \mathbb{R}, 1\leq t \leq T$.
-These do not have to be fully respected, but any deviation from them will result in penalty fees.
-A penalty $\alpha^{\pm}$ will be incurred per unit of excess/recess of the actual orders $q_t$ as compared to commitments $w_t$ and a penalty $\beta^{\pm}$ will be incurred for variations in the commitment $w_t$ across periods.
+These do not have to be fully respected, but a penalty $\alpha^{\pm}$ will be incurred per unit of excess/recess of the actual orders $q_t$ as compared to commitments $w_t$ and a penalty $\beta^{\pm}$ will be incurred for variations in the commitment $w_t$ across periods.
 The problem that the inventory manager has to solve to obtain the minimum-cost inventory is thus: